sfeir-open-source/pimp-my-axololt/README.md

-# pimp-my-axololt
+# pimp-my-axolotl
-Generator of SFEIR Axololt
+Generator of SFEIR Axolotl